oracle-livelabs/oci/digital-twin/explore-ad/explore-ad.md

 ## Task 2: Activate Data Science Platform and Configuration

+If you have an active running Data Science Project and Notebook Session, please proceed to step 11.

 1. Create a Project
 Click navigation icon ![Image alt text](./images/navigation_icon.png) at the top left of page, select **Analytics & AI**, then select **Data Science**.
 This will open the Projects page.